C0D1NG/Programming/README.md

 # 👉 Add & commit

-Make necessary changes and commit those changes
+Make necessary changes and commit those changes.

 # 👉 Push changes to GitHub

-Finally push your local repository to the remote repository
+Finally, push your local repository to the remote repository.

 # 👉 Compare & Submit a Pull Request